justinlee0777/popularthoughts/src/data/articles/chainsawman-adaptation.md

 ---
-title: "The Worst Anime Adaptation Award goes to...Chainsaw Man"
+title: 'The Worst Anime Adaptation Award goes to...Chainsaw Man'
-slug: "/chainsaw-man-anime-adaptation"
+slug: '/chainsaw-man-anime-adaptation'
-createdAt: "2022-11-06T01:18:00+0000"
+createdAt: '2022-11-06T01:18:00+0000'
-seoTitle: "The Worst Anime Adaptation Award goes to...Chainsaw Man"
+seoTitle: 'The Worst Anime Adaptation Award goes to...Chainsaw Man'
-seoDescription: "The anime adaptation of Chainsaw Man is terrible."
+seoDescription: 'The anime adaptation of Chainsaw Man is terrible.'
-tags: ["animation", "anime"]
+tags: ['animation', 'anime']
 ---

 You would think there isn't much to adapting a manga - visual medium - to anime - another visual medium.